jasonhwardell/Phantom-Funeral/content/games/adventures/tdnts/_index.md

 * **Earl** (he/him) - 2HD, 3AC, Crossbow, Dagger
 A brigand and outlaw from the east who fled to the one place he knew he wouldn't be followed.
 He pilfered small goods and food from Krotak in preparation for a Shadow-crossing.
 He is four days into his Change, and speaks of a multi-limbed beast that crawls through the Shadowy skylight of the Rotunda.

 _"It leaves them alone but it'll come for you.
-It carries the Shadow with it."_
+It carries the Shadow with it.
+Now, end me; I've seen what I'm becoming."_

 Earl claims the floral locket was taken from him in his sleep.